How Much Can You Afford to Spend in Retirement?

 A Traditional Approach to Retirement Spending

-Last year, I wrote about how to solve for your retirement spending needs using the traditional 4% rule as well as some other popular textbook methods.
+Last year, I wrote about how to solve for your retirement spending needs using the traditional 4 percent rule for retirement as well as some other popular textbook methods.
 I walked readers through how to calculate their annual spending needs to help solve their portfolio withdrawal rate.

 As a refresher, your withdrawal rate is the amount you can withdraw from your accounts each year without running out of money before reaching the end of your life.